genert/Webmasters/1. Problem Analysis/Constraints/README.md

 # Constraints

-The following constraitns are architecture limitations imposed on the platform.
+The following constraints are architectural limitations imposed on the platform.

 -